jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **A**

-You can use the subtraction operator between two datetime.date() objects to return a datetime.timedelta() object which contain the number of days between them.
+You can use the subtraction operator between two datetime.date() objects to return a datetime.timedelta() object which contains the number of days between them.

 ## Trivia #8